modabas/ModCaches/docs/OrleansDistributedCache.md

 ### Resolve from Dependency Injection

-Simply resolve IDistributedCache from dependency injection (i.e. constructor dependency injection) in application code to start using.
+Resolve `IDistributedCache` via dependency injection (for example, constructor injection) to start using it.

 ``` csharp
 public class MyService(IDistributedCache cache)